Marie Laveau: Death

-Marie Catherine Laveau Paris Glapion died on June 15, 1881, aged 79.
+Marie Catherine Laveau Paris Glapion died on June 15, 1881 (aged 79).
 The different spellings of her surname result from many different women with the same name in New Orleans at the time, and her age at death from conflicting accounts of her birth date.

-On June 17, 1881, it was announced in the Daily Picayune that Marie Laveau had died peacefully in her home.
+On June 17, 1881, the Daily Picayune announced that Marie Laveau had died peacefully in her home.
 According to the Louisiana Writer's Project, her funeral was lavish and attended by a diverse audience including members of the white elite.
 Oral tradition states that she was seen by some people in town after her supposed demise.
-News of her death was featured in a number of newspapers, including the "Staunton Spectator" in Virginia, the "Omaha Daily Bee" in Nebraska, as well as several newspapers published in Minnesota.
+News of her death was featured in a number of newspapers, including the Staunton Spectator in Virginia, the Omaha Daily Bee in Nebraska, and several newspapers published in Minnesota.

 At least two of her daughters were named Marie, following the French Catholic tradition to have the first names of daughters be Marie, and boys Joseph, then each use middle name as the common name.
 One of her daughters named Marie possibly assumed her position, with her name, and carried on her magical practice, taking over as the queen soon before or after the first Marie's death.
 Malvina Latour has also been reported as being Laveau's successor.